home-assistant/home-assistant.io/source/_integrations/airtouch5.markdown

 ### Climate

-The integration will create a climate entity for AC unit and each zone.
+The integration will create a climate entity for each AC unit and each zone.

 ### Cover

 Each zone has a cover entity to represent the state of the damper.
-The damper position can be controlled if the zone is not temperature controlled.
+The damper position can be controlled only if the zone is not temperature controlled.

 ### Binary Sensor